Goldman evaluating role in China's Megvii IPO after U.S. blacklist

 MUSLIM MISTREATMENT

-The government said the 28 blacklisted firms and government entities were "implicated in human rights violations and abuses in the implementation of China's campaign of repression, mass arbitrary detention, and high-technology surveillance against Uighurs, Kazakhs, and other members of Muslim minority groups".
+The government said the entities were "implicated in human rights violations and abuses in the implementation of China's campaign of repression, mass arbitrary detention, and high-technology surveillance against Uighurs, Kazakhs, and other members of Muslim minority groups".

+Megvii said it "strongly objects" to being added to the blacklist and there were "no grounds" for the designation.
+In a statement, it said around 1% of revenues were derived from Xinjiang in 2018 and none in the six months ended June 30.

+It added that a May 2019 report from Human Rights Watch (HRW) on a surveillance app in Xinjiang had implicated Megvii's Face++, but in a corrected and reissued report, HRW did not highlight Megvii's name.

 U.N. experts and activists say at least 1 million Uighurs, and members of other largely Muslim minority groups, have been detained in camps in the remote region.